pradnyasoman/ReactFastAPI/README.md

 uvicorn main:app --reload
 ```

-6. Run the fronent server in frontend terminal using :
+6. Run the frontend server in frontend terminal using :

 ```
 npm run dev